-Every year, the college celebrates the birthday of John Calvin on or around July 10.
+Every year, the university celebrates the birthday of John Calvin on or around July 10.
 This tradition includes a two-minute lecture given by "John Calvin" followed by cake and punch.

 The Story Behind the Tradition

 If the typical view of John Calvin is one of a serious, humorless man, the beginnings of the tradition to celebrate his birthday are quite the opposite.
 It all started with two unlikely objects: the July 10, 1959 edition of the Banner and an office door in the Spoelhof Center, both of which belonged to former vice president for advancement Peter Vande Guchte.
 Strangely enough, it looked as if there were two faces on the door, and not just any faces.
 "In the woodwork on the door you could see the profile of John Calvin,” said Vande Guchte.
 John Calvin could also be seen on the cover of the 1959 Banner that commemorated the reformer’s 450th birthday.

 Vande Gutche’s then administrative assistant Diane Vander Pol, happened to see the edition in her boss’s files and through conversation discovered that they both shared a birthday with the reformer.
 "I remember seeing that edition of the Banner when I was a little girl and realizing for the first time that I had the same birthday as John Calvin,” Vander Pol said.
 It was then that she decided to play a little prank on her boss.
 On July 10 she decorated his office door to show two profiles, one of John Calvin and one of Vande Guchte—they were wishing each other a happy birthday.
 After that, the vice president and assistant team had a great idea.
 "We thought, John Calvin’s birthday is July 10.
 We’ll throw a birthday party every year and wink at each other because we’ll know that the party is really for us,” said Vande Guchte.